Making Heads or Tails: Towards Semantically Consistent Visual Counterfactuals: Introduction

 We further reinforce the importance of semantically consistent counterfactuals by proposing a method to complement our explanations with the vocabulary of parts and attributes.
 Consider Fig.~\ref{fig: teaser}-a, where the counterfactual changes both the color of the beak and forehead.
-Under this setup, we provide nameable parts and attributes corresponding to the selected image regions and inform what visual attributes contributed the most to the model's decision.
-Specifically, in Fig.~\ref{fig: teaser}-a, our attribute explanations highlight that the beak's color mattered the most to the model.
-We empirically show that our explanations identify class discriminative attributes -- those that belong to class $c$ but not to $c'$, or vice versa and yield more interpretable explanations.
+Under this setup, we provide nameable parts and attributes corresponding to the selected image regions and inform what attributes contributed the most to the model's decision.
+For example, in Fig.~\ref{fig: teaser}-a, our explanation highlights that the beak's color mattered the most.
+We find that our explanations identify class discriminative attributes -- those that belong to class $c$ but not to $c'$, or vice versa -- and are more interpretable.

 In summary, our contributions are: \textbf{(i)} we present a framework to compute semantically consistent and faithful counterfactual explanations by enforcing the model to only replace semantically matching image regions (Sec.~\ref{subsec: method_consistency}), \textbf{(ii)} we leverage multiple distractor images in a computationally efficient way, achieve an order of magnitude speedup, and generate more discriminative and sparse explanations (Sec.~\ref{subsec: method_multi_distractor}), \textbf{(iii)} we highlight the utility of our framework through extensive experiments (Sec.~\ref{subsec: sota} -~\ref{subsec: ablation}) and a human-in-the-loop evaluation through machine teaching (Sec.~\ref{subsec: machine_teaching}), \textbf{(iv)} we augment visual counterfactuals with nameable part and attribute information (Sec.~\ref{sec: attributes}).
-Code will be made publicly available.